 chiquetaille de harengs (or souskay): made with salted grilled herring or hareng en saur, chopped and mixed with onions, garlic, parsley, grated carrots, lime juice, hot chili and sunflower oil, and served cold; an aperitif from Martinique.

-hareng bouffi: ‘puffy herring’, lightly salted and cold smoked herring, cleaned by not split open before smoking.
-They have a distinct yellow colour.
+hareng bouffi: ‘puffy herring’, lightly salted and cold smoked herring, cleaned but not split open before smoking.
+They often have a distinct yellowish colour.

 hareng en saur (hareng saur): made by buckling (salted for a few hours, and then smoked at a high temperature).
 Also known as ‘gendarmes’ or kippers.